AI-generated image

 Suggested read: Mutual fund taxation: Here's how it works

-Mutual funds, with their potential for inflation-beating returns and tax efficiency, are ideal for investors willing to take on some risk.
-Also, the best part is that there is a mutual fund suited to every kind of investor.
-It is just a matter of finding the right one for you.
+Mutual funds, with their potential for inflation-beating returns and tax efficiency, are better suited for investors willing to take on measured risk.
+Whether you're risk-averse or growth-oriented, there's a mutual fund category designed for your temperament.
+It's simply a matter of finding the right fit.

 And we can help you find it through Value Research Fund Advisor.
-If you're new on the journey to riches, then our platform brings you expert fund recommendations.
+If you're new to the journey to riches, then our platform brings you expert fund recommendations.
 These recommendations aren't static; they are customised for the kind of investor you are.
-Start your building wealth stress-free through one informed decision at a time.
+Start building your wealth stress-free through one informed decision at a time.

 FAQs